bids-standard/bids-specification/src/04-modality-specific-files/07-behavioral-experiments.md

 incongruent	red	1.739	images/word-red_color-blue.jpg
 ```

-In the accompanying JSON sidecar, the `trial_type` column might look as follows:
+In the accompanying JSON sidecar, the `trial` column might be documented as follows:

 ```JSON
 {